keotl/jivago/docs/runnable/index.rst

-* **PreInit** is invoked right after the service locator is configured, before loading the application preferences.
+* **PreInit** is invoked right after the service locator and application properties are configured.
 * **Init** is invoked after initializing the routing table.
 At this stage, the application is in a coherent state.
 * **PostInit** is invoked after starting background workers and scheduled tasks.
 No further initialization task is left to be done.